anassri/All-A-Bot/README.md

 * [Next Steps](#next-steps)

 ## All-A-Bot Summary
 All-A-Bot is a custom [Discord](https://discord.com/) bot generator.
 AAB is built to make it simple for Discord members to create bots, with multiple commands, for their Discord servers.
+Users will have to have a developer token acquired from Discord's website in order to be able to download bots from AAB.

 ![All-A-Bot gif](./documentation/all-a-bot.gif)

 ## Technologies Used
-All-A-Bot is a full-stack application built with a React frontend and an Python.Flask backend.
+All-A-Bot is a full-stack application built with a React frontend and an Python/Flask backend.
 Most of the logic happens in the React frontend.
 Incorporating [Material UI framework](https://material-ui.com/) for the styling.

 The frontend is served by the backend, which responds to requests, and grabs data from the PostgreSQL database.

 ## Frontend Overview

 All-A-Bot is a frontend heavy application.
 It utilizes React to create a dynamic and rich user experience.
-It also incorporate [DiscordJS](https://discord.js.org/#/), a Node.js module that allows for easiy interaction with the Discord API.
+It also integrates with [DiscordJS](https://discord.js.org/#/), a Node.js module that allows for easiy interaction with the Discord API.
 Here are the technologies used to make this application.

 ### React